Atelier-Epita/Documentation/tech/k8s-cluster/README.md

 *Warning: In order to have the ip range working, all the traffic from the range is redirected to the `master-1` node using `policy-based-forwarding` on the palo alto router.*

+*Warning: Right now, a static ip route has been added on the router network.
+A solution allowing route rewriting within same interface should be investigated on the firewall.*